 The bird’s name comes from the plumage it displays during its breeding season.
 The stint appears grey and white during its time in Australia, though some individuals begin to exhibit their breeding plumage shortly before returning north.

 The Western Treatment Plant is an important refuge for waterfowl during drought and the duck-hunting season.
 As a permanent wetland, the plant’s lagoon system can support up to 120,000 waterfowl, with Lake Borrie alone carrying more than 70,000 in the past.

 Chestnut Teal (Anas castanea)

 The Western Treatment Plant supports the largest population of Chestnut Teal in south-eastern Australia.
 Some birds nest in the dense grass surrounding the lagoons and in nesting boxes provided in Lake Borrie.

 Freckled Duck (Stictonetta naevosa)

-Australia's rarest duck species is the Freckled Duck.
-The species is fairly regularly seen at Lake Borrie.
+Australia’s rarest duck species is the Freckled Duck, which can be fairly regularly seen at Lake Borrie.